AmazeeLabs/apachesolr_attachments/README.txt

 Apache Solr Attachments for 6.x

-Requires the ability to run java and installation of tika 0.3 or higher.
+Requires the ability to run java and installation of tika 0.3 or higher, or access to a solr server set up for content extraction (e.g. a Solr 1.4 final release).
+For Solr, there is a patch to apply to the solrconfig to add another request handler.

 see:
 http://lucene.apache.org/tika/gettingstarted.html